vnorik/shoppingBasket/README.md

 ### Application structure
 * libs - utility, helpers
-* services - remote calls services, with are doing the API requests
+* services - remote service calls to get the data from the server
-* main.js - main JS file that initiate all functionality
+* main.js - main JS file that initiate all functionality (render basket and register listeners)
-* stubs - mocked data to fetch the Random BAsket products selection
+* stubs - mocked data to simulate data fetching from the server
 * spec - unit tests of the available functionality

+To simulate the server calls Promise with a setTimeout function is in use.

 ### Application Details